-The Whitman Mission National Historic Site recognizes the significance of Marcus and Narcissa Whitman's mission-an important outpost on the Oregon Trail-and addresses the historic events surrounding the 1847 killing of the Whitmans.
-Marcus was considered a medicine man to the native Cayuse people.
-The medicines he used to cure measles among the Cayuse did not work.
-It was Cayuse tradition that if a patient died after being treated by the medicine man, the family of the patient had the right to kill the medicine man.
+The Whitman Mission National Historic Site recognizes the significance of Dr. Marcus and Mrs. Narcissa Whitman's mission-an important outpost on the Oregon Trail-and addresses the historic events surrounding their deaths.
+Dr. Whitman was considered a medicine man to the native Cayuse people, but the drugs he used to cure the Cayuse during an 1847 measles epidemic did not work.
+Suspicions about the doctor's care and rising tensions from the influx of white settlers prompted the Cayuse to kill the Whitmans and 11 others at the mission, which initiated the Cayuse War.

-The park is located on Whitman Mission road in Walla Walla.
-The visitor center is open Wednesday through Sunday from 9 a.m. to 4 p.m. in summer, and Tuesday through Saturday from 9 a.m. to 4 p.m. in winter.
+The park is located on Whitman Mission Road in Walla Walla.
+The visitor center is open daily between Memorial Day and Labor Day from 9 a.m. to 4 p.m. and Wednesday through Sunday from 9 a.m. to 4 p.m. in winter.
 Closed during federal holidays.
 Call (509) 522-6360 or visit nps.gov/whmi for more information.

-NATURE & WILDLIFE
+) NATURE & WILDLIFE